phil294/AHK_X11/README.md

 **[Download the latest binary from the release section](https://github.com/phil294/AHK_X11/releases)**.
 Make the downloaded file executable and you should be good to go.

 Prerequisites:
-- X11 and GTK are the only dependencies.
+- X11 is the only dependency.
 You most likely have them already.
 Wayland support would be cool too some day.
 - Old distros like Debian *before* 10 (Buster) or Ubuntu *before* 18.04 are not supported ([reason](https://github.com/jhass/crystal-gobject/issues/73#issuecomment-661235729)).
 Otherwise, it should not matter what system you use.